roshan-bajgain/Conference-App/README.md

   Firstly I make mobile website using basic HTML ans CSS.
 After that I worked on bigger screen like desktop and with Adjusticable width I work on desktop.
 After completing the desktop I work on js for making the mobile menu  appear.
   After I make the website dymanic using js.
+       This project is one of the projects from my Microverse portfolio that aims to show you my skills in web design and responsive design.
+This project is based on an online website for a conference

 ## Built With